svkeivan/gtd-app/docs/app-overview.md

 ## Who is it For?

-GTD App is for anyone who wants to:
+Planito is for anyone who wants to:

 *   Get organized and reduce stress
 *   Increase productivity and efficiency